 All subgroups improved in math as a result of our interventions and professional development during the 2017-18 school year.
-We implemented similar strategies for ELA in the 2018-19 school year.
+We implemented similar strategies for ELA in the 2018-19 school year and will be reviewing the results when they are in.